urbanjost/M_intrinsics/docs/intrinsics.md

    y=20
 ```
 But there are occasions, particularly when non-advancing I/O or stream
-I/O is being generated (which does not generate a new-line at the end
+I/O is being generated (which does not generate a newline at the end
 of each WRITE statement, as normally occurs) where it is preferable to
-place a new-line explicitly in the output at specified points.
+place a newline explicitly in the output at specified points.

-To do so you must make sure you are generating the correct new-line
+To do so you must make sure you are generating the correct newline
 character, which the techniques above do automatically.

-The new-line character varies between some platforms, and can even
+The newline character varies between some platforms, and can even
 depend on the encoding (ie. which character set is being used) of the
 output file.
 In these cases selecting the correct character to output
 can be determined by the **new_line**(3) procedure.

+### **Options**

+- **c**
+  : an arbitrary character whose kind is used to decide on the output
+  character that represents a newline.

+### **Result**

 Case (i)
   : If **a** is default _character_ and the character in position **10**